noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

     * I ended up loving the style.
 The book was gripping, I read it in like two sittings and stayed up way too late.
 16. *Engineering in Plain Sight* by Grady Hillhouse
     * A surprisingly interesting book from the guy behind the Practical Engineering Youtube channel.
 Made me want to go outside and trace power lines.
+17. *Neuromancer* by William Gibson
+    * I had the idea to re-read it after the drama at OpenAI last weekend (2023-11-17).
+I'd heard a silly theory that an AI there must have gained self awareness and launched a decapitation strike against the company so it could escape.
+The idea reminded me of Neuromancer so I re-read it during a three day family getaway where I ended up spending a good chunk of time in bed with a stomach bug.
+I might try to read the rest of the trilogy this time too.

 ## 2022
 1. *Fatherneed* by Kyle Pruett